Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Results

 \subsection{\ac{iq} phantom simulation results}

-The \ac{iq} phantom simulation yielded a total of $125\thinspace541$ golden events and $68\thinspace172$ \ac{ics} events (i.e. $65~\%$ and $35~\%$ of total, respectively).
+The \ac{iq} phantom simulation yielded a total of $126\thinspace071$ golden events and $68\thinspace338$ \ac{ics} events (i.e. $65~\%$ and $35~\%$ of total, respectively).
+The sensitivity (\ref{eq:sens2}) was computed using $2^{20}$~rays and took~$6.2$~hours.
+The subsequent reconstructions spanned approximately $21$ minutes in total using $2^{10}$ rays for the system matrix, which was recomputed on-the-fly at each iteration.

 Figure \ref{fig:simunif} shows the $XY$-projections over the uniform region of the \ac{iq} phantom at three different iterations ($5$, $10$ and $20$) and for different sets of \ac{mc}-simulated data: only \ac{ics} events (bottom row), only golden events (central row) and both \ac{ics} and golden reconstructed through the joint algorithm (\ref{eq:joint}).
 Figure \ref{fig:simrods} shows the $XY$-projections over the rods region of the phantom, for the same aforementioned iterations and sets of data.
 Visual inspection of the images reveals, as expected, an increased degradation at higher iterations of the iterative algorithm; but, importantly, it also reveals that the joint usage of \ac{ics} and golden events improves the uniformity in the corresponding phantom region, especially at higher iterations.
 The only-\ac{ics} images, even if they are not conceived for use, prove that these events contain valuable information about the activity distribution.
 Conversely, there is no appreciable degradation of the rods region when using \ac{ics} and golden events together, despite the use of V-LORs.
-Figure \ref{fig:simMetrics} provides quantitative grounds for these observations with the \ac{iq} metrics computed in the uniform and rods regions, following the procedure described in section \ref{sec:materials}.
+Figure \ref{fig:simMetrics} provides quantitative grounds for these observations with the \ac{iq} metrics computed in the uniform and rods regions, following the procedure described in section \ref{sec:materials}; table \ref{tab:rcsim} shows the recovery coefficients and their corresponding $\%~\textrm{STD}$.